Note: The following article resulted from

 should not be baptized, which have received the Holy Ghost as well as we?And he commanded them to be baptized in the name of the

-continued on in giving instruction to those present (Jews) and in commanding
+see that Peter continued on in giving instruction to those present (Jews) and

 his fulfilling of the commission for them to "preach the gospel to every